 If you’re gaming and can’t seem to play an online game, you’re probably experiencing NAT issues.
 As a gamer, you must be familiar with the term NAT type.
 Just before we head over to change the NAT type, let’s understand NAT.

 If you’re experiencing port issues when gaming online, get PureVPN’s port forwarding add-on to get around ports that are unavailable in your region.
-Try PureVPN for $0.99 and make the most of the 7-day trial period.

 What is NAT?

 NAT, also known as Network Address Translation is the process your router uses to connect devices to the Internet.
 NAT is an introductory process which defines one router from another.